ChainBuddy: An AI Agent System for Generating LLM Pipelines: Abstract

 \section{Abstract}

 As large language models (LLMs) advance, their potential applications have grown significantly.
-However, it remains difficult to evaluate LLM behavior on user-specific tasks and craft effective pipelines to do so.
+However, it remains difficult to evaluate LLM behavior on user-defined tasks and craft effective pipelines to do so.
 Many users struggle with where to start, often referred to as the "blank page problem."
-ChainBuddy, an AI assistant for generating evaluative LLM pipelines built into the ChainForge platform, aims to tackle this issue.
-ChainBuddy offers a straightforward and user-friendly way to plan and evaluate LLM behavior, making the process less daunting and more accessible across a wide range of possible tasks and use cases.
+ChainBuddy, an AI workflow generation assistant built into the ChainForge platform, aims to tackle this issue.
+From a single prompt or chat, ChainBuddy generates a starter evaluative LLM pipeline in ChainForge aligned to the user's requirements.
+ChainBuddy offers a straightforward and user-friendly way to plan and evaluate LLM behavior and make the process less daunting and more accessible across a wide range of possible tasks and use cases.
 We report a within-subjects user study comparing ChainBuddy to the baseline interface.
-We find that when using AI assistance, participants reported a less demanding workload and felt more confident setting up evaluation pipelines of LLM behavior.
-We derive insights for the future of interfaces that assist users in the open-ended evaluation of AI.
+We find that when using AI assistance, participants reported a less demanding workload, felt more confident, and produced higher quality pipelines evaluating LLM behavior.
+However, we also uncover a mismatch between subjective and objective ratings of performance: participants rated their successfulness similarly across conditions, while independent experts rated participant workflows significantly higher with AI assistance.
+Drawing connections to the Dunning–Kruger effect, we draw design implications for the future of workflow generation assistants to mitigate the risk of over-reliance.

 \ccsdesc[500]{Human-centered computing~Interactive systems and tools} \ccsdesc[300]{Human-centered computing~Empirical studies in HCI}

 \keywords{language models, AI agents, prompt engineering, automation, LLM pipelines, visual programming environments}